 One way to solve the problem is to use the fact that we can efficiently find the kth ancestor of any node in the tree.
-Thus, we can first make sure that both nodes are at the same level in the tree, and then find the smallest value of k such that the kth ancestor of both nodes is the same.
+Using this, we can divide the problem of finding the lowest common ancestor into two parts.